-The radiation dose limits for Nuclear Energy Workers and the general public are specified in the Radiation Protection Regulations, section 13.
-These limits are set out below:
+The radiation dose limits for Nuclear Energy Workers and the general public are specified in the Radiation Protection Regulations, section 13, 14 and 15.
+These limits are set outlined below.

-Person Period of Time Effective Dose Limit (mSv) Nuclear Energy Worker, including a female nuclear energy worker who is breastfeeding and a female nuclear energy worker who is pregnant but who has not yet informed the licensee in writing that she is pregnant One year dosimetry period 50 Five-year dosimetry periond 100

-Pregnant nuclear energy worker who has informed the licensee in writing that she is pregnant The balance of the pregnancy 4 Any person who is not a Nuclear Energy Worker One calendar year 1
+Person Period of Time Effective Dose Limit (mSv) Nuclear Energy Worker, including a pregnant Nuclear Energy Worker One year dosimetry period 50 Five-year dosimetry periond 100 Pregnant Nuclear Energy Worker The balance of the pregnancy 4 Any person who is not a Nuclear Energy Worker One calendar year 1

-Organ or Tissue Person Period of Time) Equivalent Dose Limit (mSv) Lens of an eye Nuclear Worker Energy One-year period dosimetry 50 Any other per rson One calendar year 15 Skin Nuclear Worker Energy One-year period dosimetry 500 Any other person One calendar year 50 Hands and Feet Nuclear Worker Energy One-year period dosimetry 500 Any other per rson One calendar year 50
+Organ or Tissue Person Period of Time Equivalent Dose Limit (mSv) Lens of an eye Nuclear Energy Worker One-year dosimetry period 150 Any other person One calendar year 15 Skin Nuclear Energy Worker One-year dosimetry period 500 Any other person One calendar year 50 Hands and Feet Nuclear Energy Worker One-year dosimetry period 500 Any other person One calendar year 50 During the control of an emergency and the consequent immediate and urgent remedial work, the Effective and Equivalent Dose may exceed the limits prescribed above, but not exceeding an effective